R

 The perfect temperature for this tank is 80°F; by setting the temperature in this vicinity, there is a bigger chance of a larger clutch.
 In addition, the pH level should be around 7.0.

 Lastly, before introducing the bonded pair, add fine gravel as a substrate and insert a spacious and private cave.
 Owners can condition this couple with live foods, which will also keep them stimulated.
-Once comfortable, the female will start showing signs she is ready to mate.
+Once comfortable, the female will start showing signs that she is ready to mate.
 These signs can include a bright red belly swelling up with eggs.

 Babies

 Once the fry becomes free-swimming, they won’t leave their parents’ sides.
-These tiny fry can live off a diet of infusoria, liquid fish food, and powered fish food.
+These tiny fry can live off a diet of infusoria, liquid fish food, and powdered fish food.
 Offspring can stay with their parents until they lay eggs again, but if they display any signs of aggression, it’s best to move the parents to a different tank.

 Pulcher kribensis (rainbow kribs) with fry fish